rodrigoi/game-of-life-backbonejs/README.md

 The applications works thanks to two global events.
 The "tick" event dispatched by the Ticker Component and the "Next Generation" button, and the "regenerate" event dispatched by the world view.

 When the Ticker dispatches a "tick" event, a handler in the world view scans the grid asking all the cells if they should be alive by the time the next tick arrives.
-Once the gris has been scanned, the view triggers the "regenerate" event.
+Once the grid has been scanned, the view triggers the "regenerate" event.
 The cell model listens to this event, and resets itself to the next state.
 That triggers the change event on the view, that repaints the cell.

 That's how it's done.